minprog/platforms/scraping-data/40 visualizing/contents.md

 ## Done

-In the next assignment we're going to look at the representation of languages in the top movies.
-This is very similar to what we've done so far, but will require an additional step (web crawling).
+In the next assignment we are going to look at the representation of languages in the top movies.
+This is similar to what we have done so far, but will require an additional step (web crawling).

+## How to submit

+Add `visualize_years.py` and `visualize_actors.py` to your git repository from the Scraping assignment.
+Then share the URL to your repository at GitHub once again below.
+This should look something like: `https://github.com/minprog-platforms/your_repo_name`.